mbaumer/us_hep_funding/docs/_states/KY.md

 [Back to top](#top)
 ## KY-02 -- Rep. Brett Guthrie (R) -- [Wikipedia](https://en.wikipedia.org/wiki/KY-02)
 ### Committees
-Brett Guthrie is the #2 Democrat on the House Subcommittee on Higher Education and Workforce Development
+Brett Guthrie is the #2 Republican on the House Subcommittee on Higher Education and Workforce Development

-Brett Guthrie is the #8 Democrat on the House Committee on Energy and Commerce
+Brett Guthrie is the #8 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```